Josip Skoblar

 Josip Skoblar (born 12 March 1941) is a Croatian former professional football player and manager.
 He was primarily a forward, and also capable of playing on both wings.
+In 1971, he won the European Golden Shoe with 44 goals.

 He played for Zadar, OFK Belgrade, Hannover 96, Marseille and NK Rijeka.
 While playing at Marseille, Skoblar won the French First Division twice (1970–71, 1971–72), 1971 Challenge des Champions and 1972 Coupe de France.
-He was also the league top goalscorer three seasons in a row (1970–71, 1971–72, 1972–73) and in 1971, he won the European Golden Shoe.
+He was also the league top goalscorer three consecutive seasons (1970–71, 1971–72, 1972–73).
 In 2009, he was inaugurated into the Olympique de Marseille Hall of Fame and in 2010 he was put into "The Dream Team 110 years of Olympique de Marseille".
 Skoblar is also part of the all time XI of OFK Belgrade and NK Rijeka.

 At the international level, Skoblar played for Yugoslavia appearing in 32 matches and scoring 11 goals.
 He was in the national team at the 1962 FIFA World Cup where they finished in fourth place losing to Czechoslovakia in the semi-final.

 As a manager, he managed NK Orijent, HNK Rijeka, Hamburger SV, Čelik Zenica, Dinamo Zagreb, Real Valladolid, Famalicão, NK Zagreb, Nîmes, Zadarkomerc, Marseille, Lebanon national team and Hajduk Split, with whom he won two Yugoslav Cups (1987, 1991).

 Playing career

 Club

 Skoblar was born in Privlaka near Zadar (at the time in Banovina of Croatia).
 He started his career with NK Zadar (1957–58).
 He got spotted there by OFK Beograd goalie Perica Radenković who was serving his mandatory army stint in Zadar.
 Radenković recommended Skoblar to club management and the 19-year-old was soon on his way to Belgrade.
 With OFK Beograd Skoblar won the Yugoslav Cup in 1962 and 1966.
 In Germany he played for Hannover 96 (1967–70).
 In 57 games in Bundesliga, he scored 30 goals.

 He was willing to play in Marseille, but the chairman of Hannover didn't want to lose such a player.
 Marcel Leclerc, chairman of Marseille, went to Hannover on a quick journey and came back with the player, it was the beginning of a great adventure with Marseille.
 The player was applauded at the airport by many fans.

 In France, Skoblar played for Marseille and was three time top goalscorer in Ligue 1 (1971–73).
 Skoblar won the European Golden Boot in 1971 for 44 goals in Ligue 1, he still remains as the best scorer in a season in Ligue 1.
 With Marseille, he won the French league title in 1971, and French league and cup title in 1972.
 OM fans refer to him as "l'Aigle Dalmate", "l'Aigle Dalmate"/"l'aigle des Dalmates" (The Dalmatian Eagle), or "Monsieur Goal" (Mister Goal).

-He left l'OM after the arrival of two Brazilians Jairzinho and Paulo César.
+He left OM after the arrival of the two Brazilians Jairzinho and Paulo César, winners of the FIFA World Cup in 1970.

 Skoblar joined NK Rijeka in the summer of 1974.
 He played for the club until 1977 accumulating 37 appearances and scoring 11 goals in league and Cup.